 Persuasion is vital when convincing someone to fall in love with your brand or get your boss to approve a project.
 But what are the best persuasion techniques and tactics to use?

-There are six principles of persuasion that can make an impact, according to esteemed psychologist and academic Dr. Robert Cialdini.
+Six principles of persuasion can make an impact, according to esteemed psychologist and academic Dr. Robert Cialdini.
 And if you want to be successful in establishing your online reputation or just convincing people of anything, you need to know them.

 In this blog post, we'll look at each of the six principles and give some examples of how they can be used: